 The Venetians called this southernmost Ionian island Fiore di Levante, the Flower of the East.
 Its nobility and fertility made it the jewel of their empire.
-Today’s visitors would agree, though they come for its endless beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians party day and night.
+Today’s visitors would agree, though they come for its iconic beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians know how to have a good time.

-Looking for indelible moments?
+Looking for lifelong memories?
 You’ll find them when you swim at the famous Shipwreck Beach, watch the sunset from the cliffs of Keri and Kryoneri, listen to the islanders sing their cantatas and see the endangered caretta caretta sea turtles lay their eggs in the island’s white sands.
-Welcome to Zakynthos, as it is known in Greece, the island that has it all.
+Welcome to Zante – or Zakynthos, as it’s known in Greece, the island that has it all.

 What to do in Zakynthos